-Many people feel they don’t have an equal part in society and are alone in paying the costs for the transition to a more sustainable economy, environment and social model.
-It is time for Social-Democrats to make social sustainability a reality, because social sustainability will get the largest possible group of people on board for environmental and economic sustainability.
-This must be a priority for Europe after the elections to the European Parliament in May.
+Many feel they don’t have an equal part in society and are alone in paying the costs for the transition to a more sustainable economy, environment and social model.
+It is time for Social-Democrats to make social sustainability a reality, because that will get the largest possible group of people on board for environmental and economic sustainability.
+This must be a priority for the European elections – and beyond.

 Our society has become one in which many people feel insecure, and where it is much too easy to incite hatred.
 We need to realise that freedom of speech is a considerable asset.
 But we must also realise that the origins of terror and violence are words that are then transformed into deeds.
 Therefore, we need to choose our words carefully.
 Because words do have an effect.